You want your hiking and walking boots to last and stand-up to any terrain your throw at them, this means taking good care of them at all times.

 This can be applied when the boots are dry or slightly damp.
 Make sure the boots are clean before applying, and then once applied, wipe down with a clean, dry cloth to remove excess.

-NOTE: You should always check the manufacturer’s recommendations before applying any kind of waterproofer or conditioners.
+Tip: You should always check the manufacturer’s recommendations before applying any kind of waterproofer or conditioners.

 For example, GORE-TEX® say that any boots featuring their technology shouldn’t be treated further with any kind of sprays or conditioners because this affects the breathability – simply washing them will keep them waterproof.

-How to clean walking boots
+To Recap: How to clean walking boots

 - Clean all dirt off outside of boots.
 Wipe through a puddle or wet grass if outside, then clean with lukewarm water and medium stiffness brush.
 Don’t use detergents.

 - Dry naturally and fill boots with newspaper – don’t force dry with heat.